Western Illinois University: Macomb Campus

-Graduate & Family Housing is comprised of three village complexes designed for apartment living.
-On opposing corners of campus, each complex has its own unique mix of single or double bedroom furnished or unfurnished apartments.
-Students must meet strict requirements to live in Graduate & Family Housing villages.**
+Graduate & Family Housing is comprised of two village complexes designed for apartment living.
+Each complex has its own unique mix of single or double bedroom furnished or unfurnished apartments.
+Students must meet strict requirements to live in Graduate Family Housing villages.**

 - Eligibility, Application & Checking-In